quipper/monorepo-deploy-actions/bootstrap-pull-request/README.md

 ### 1. Clean up the existing manifests

 This action deletes the existing manifests in the namespace branch before copying.
-It does not delete the services of `preserve-services` input.
+It does not delete the services of `changed-services` input.

 ### 2. Copy the services from prebuilt branch

 This action copies the services from prebuilt branch to the namespace branch.
-It does not copy the services of `preserve-services` input.
+It does not copy the services of `changed-services` input.

 All placeholders will be replaced during copying the service manifests.
 For example, if `NAMESPACE=pr-123` is given by `substitute-variables` input,